twobombs/thereminq/README.md

 ![Screenshot from 2021-11-10 14-01-38](https://user-images.githubusercontent.com/12692227/141146591-1f7a8684-bdab-4b43-92d0-0f262d44a5d8.png)

-I did do or helped with some of the coding for glue, speed and data generation: however, this stack was made so that you don't need to - this is a work in progess
+I did do or helped with some of the coding for glue, speed and data generation: however, this stack was made so that you don't need to <br>
+- this is a work in progess

 ## Code from the following awesome companies and initiatives are included in this container